maxbeber/deep-water/README.md

 # Deep Water

 This project aims to track changes in water level using satellite imagery and deep learning.
-Throughout my studies, I worked on this project with my friend Karl as part of our [portfolio project](https://www.meetup.com/Data-Science-Retreat/events/273185026/) of the Data Science Retreat.
+Throughout my studies, I've worked on this project with my friend Karl as part of our [portfolio project](https://www.meetup.com/Data-Science-Retreat/events/273185026/) of the Data Science Retreat.
 The retreat consists of a three months intensive in-person Data Science bootcamp in Berlin, Germany.

 **Table of Content:**
 1. Introduction